Monkestation/ss13-webmap/README.md

 [License](LICENSE.md)

 TODO:
-- [ ] better generated map organization (right now it just dumps everything into one folder for each category some filenames could clash...)
+- [x] better generated map organization (right now it just dumps everything into one folder for each category some filenames could clash...)
+- [ ] Work on metadata for map previews on platforms like Discord